 The What to do in Wellington team are a dedicated group of locals offering an insiders guide to Wellington that’s fun, realistic and time friendly.
 Suggestions are based on personal experiences that will ensure you get the most out of your stay in Wellington.
-If you like culture, museums, art, nightlife, coffee, good food and world class wine, make sure you include at least two nights.
+If you like culture, museums, art, nightlife, coffee, good food and world class wine, stay at least two nights.
 Click on the above headings and, depending on your time schedule, see what Wellington attractions we recommend.
-They will be well worth it!
+We guarantee they will be well worth it!

 This unique and highly personal day tour of Wellington is operated by world traveller and business entrepreneur, Jerry Bridge.
-Depending on the weather and what your particular interests are, his tour is flexible and should be pre-arranged in advance.
-Sightseeing highlights include Mount Victoria Lookout, the Wellington Cable Car and Weta Cave.
-There are also local ‘off the beaten track’ cafes he will take you too serving the very finest coffee, tea, craft beer or wine offerings.
+Depending on the weather and what your interests are, he will take you to the best places.
+The tour is flexible and should be pre-arranged in advance.
+There are also local ‘off the beaten track’ cafes he will take you too serving the very finest coffee, tea, craft beer or wine.

-The best things to do in Wellington include a visit to Te Papa museum, Peter Jackson’s Weta Cave and the Cable Car.
-Wellington has a compact city centre so get those walking shoes on!
+Many of the best things to do in Wellington are free!
+The city has a compact centre so it’s easy to walk everywhere.
 Lambton Quay, the waterfront, Courtenay Place and Cuba Street are the main areas to visit.
 Each offer a variety of fun things to do as well as a number of great places to eat and drink.
-Most Wellington attractions are free and child-friendly which is good news for all the family.
+Most Wellington attractions are also child-friendly which is good news for all the family.

 The Weta Cave and Workshop should be on every film addicts agenda.
 Discover the hidden secrets of the movie world, from Lord of the Rings and the Hobbit to King Kong, Avatar and the Adventures of Tintin.

 We will advise you on where the best Wellington restaurants and cafes are that offer value and character.
-Our food and wine Wellington guide recommends hand-picked venues that our team here at What to do in Wellington have personally selected.
+Our food and wine guide to Wellington recommends personally selected venues.
 Our suggestions of where to eat and drink in Wellington range from Wellington’s finest restaurants to the best fast food outlets.